 #10 – Establish and Maintain Healthy, Stable Relationships

 People who are new in recovery may find that they have to start over with new friends.
 That’s not as easy as it sounds.
 However, it’s necessary to associate with people who share the same goals and can support a new life of sobriety.
 These are the people who will encourage you to move forward on that journey.
 Life after recovery means that you will have to decide who will be in your life and who will not.
 Hanging out with people who enabled you when you used is no longer be an option.
 Making these changes will be painful in some cases, but focus on the positive outcome you want.

 Consider joining a 12-step fellowship program.
 You will meet like-minded people there who want the same things you want.
 Find sober events to attend with people whose recovery goals are similar to yours.
 Partner up with an Accountability Buddy who will help you stay on the straight and narrow and committed to your recovery.
 This person is can also check in with you to see how you’re doing emotionally and help you work on any blind spots you have.

 Everyone can use a helping hand sometimes, and people in recovery who are rebuilding their lives after addiction are no exception.
 It is essential that they learn the life skills needed to guide them to a successful recovery.
-If you or someone you know needs addiction treatment or support while in recovery, call Pathway to Hope’s 24-hour hotline at 844-557-8575.
+If you or someone you know needs addiction treatment or support while in recovery, call Pathway to Hope’s 24-hour hotline at 844-557-8575 or contact us online.
 Our call representatives can help you find treatment programs that fit your needs.
 We will guide you every step of the way both in and out of treatment and help you rebuild your life after addiction.